tldr-pages/tldr/pages/common/docker-containers.md

 `docker container inspect {{container_name}}`

-- Export a container’s filesystem as a tar archive:
+- Export a container's filesystem as a tar archive:

 `docker container export {{container_name}}`

-- Create a new image from a container’s changes:
+- Create a new image from a container's changes:

 `docker container commit {{container_name}}`